-Never again will one generation of Veterans abandon another.
+Never again will one generation of veterans abandon another

-Never again will one generation of Veterans abandon another.
+Never again will one generation of veterans abandon another

 National and State Veteran News, the latest from VVA, VVA Regions, VVA Committees, and active VVA Chapters serving Vietnam Era Veterans via print, electronically, and virtually.